ARKANYOTA/globs/README.md

 However, we are very lax with what you can do with the source code.
 This is just to legally cover our asses from people that reupload games without our consent.

-Please feel free to reuse bits of code or assets, or modify the source code for any non-commercial project, as long as you're not directly distributing the code, assets, or any executables.
-(More details below.)
-<sub>*This does not mean that we are giving up any rights, by the way; this is purely indicative.*</sub>

 ### Examples of things that ARE okay:
 - Reusing some sprites or small bits of code (functions, classes, Godot nodes...) in your games, even commercial, and crediting us.
 - Forking this repo and making your own mods, as long as you are not profiting from them.
 - Writing reviews, or sharing screenshots and videos online.
 - Linking to the page of this repo or its official links.

+<sub>*This does not mean that we are giving up any rights, by the way; this is purely indicative.*</sub>

 ### Examples of things that are NOT okay:
 - Taking any pre-existing or self-built executables, with no or minor modifications, or a major part of the source code, and reuploading it to other places, whether you are directly or indirectly profiting from it or not.
-- We just don't like what you are doing. (e.g., AI-powered NFT cryptocurrency trading cards)
+- We just don't like what you are doing. (e.g., AI-powered NFT crypto trading cards)

 If you have any doubts please contact us at `ninesliced@gmail.com`.
 (I don't bite! :) -Léo)